gaehlerm/SoftwareEngineering/README.md

 Constructors are very special methods.
 The constructor is called once every time an object is created.
 This has severe consequences that many software developers are not aware of.
 Most notably, writing tests can become nearly impossible if the constructor contains too much logic or has side effects.
 The author of some code might have assumed that there will be only one class instance and planned accordingly.
 This might be true in his particular part of the code he wrote.
 However, his assumption might break down when writing unit tests.
 There you have to be able to create many objects without any interactions between them, otherwise your tests become very fragile.

 Thus, make sure the usage of a constructor is always fool proof.
 A constructor should be as simple as possible.
 Everything a constructor does, for example allocating memory or opening a file, has to be undone by the destructor.
 This constructor/destructor pair is the only way to guarantee that all effects of the constructor are undone.
 This also means that you shouldn't define a counter in the constructor, unless the effect is undone in the destructor.
+Preferably your code follows the rule of 0: no constructors and no destructor.
+Leave this to the compiler.
+It will make your code so much easier. [https://youtu.be/9BM5LAvNtus?t=2438]

 The following code creates a counter for the class instances.
 It looks neat and it might be useful to have such a counter at times.
 However, it will be barely possible to test this counter.
 Every time you add an additional test case or you change the order of the tests, the counter values will change.
 And once you change the order in which the tests are executed, your tests will break.